Private Private Information in Second-Price Auction: Introduction

 This limitation is specific to the private private requirement.
-The fundamental challenge is that ex ante signal independence limits the seller's ability to coordinate bidders' beliefs across bidders.
-In a second-price auction, such coordination would be essential to achieve an efficient allocation while simultaneously reducing the second-highest bid, and thus the price, without diminishing the winner's interim value.
-As a result, except in the exceptional cases identified by our necessary and sufficient conditions, private private information cannot make bidder surplus equal maximal welfare.
-By contrast, under general information structures, which we discuss next, bidder surplus can achieve maximal welfare by some general information structure.
-This observation stands in contrast to the first-price auction setting studied in \citet{BBM-17}, where the bidder-surplus-maximizing outcome can already be implemented within a private private information structure.
-In second-price auctions, attaining exact maximal welfare as bidder surplus typically requires moving beyond the private private class; within that class, it is attainable only in the prior distributions that satisfy our identified conditions characterized above.
+The fundamental challenge is that ex ante signal independence limits the seller's ability to coordinate bidders' beliefs across bidders. \wtresedit{In a second-price auction, maximizing bidder surplus requires both efficient allocation and an almost zero second-highest bid: the winner must be willing to win, while the losing bidders must not bid up the price.
+Under private private information, these two requirements conflict.
+If two bidders bid positively with positive probability, independence creates overlap events in which both bids are positive, generating positive revenue.
+If such overlap is ruled out, efficiency generally fails because different bidders must win in different states.
+As a result, except under the special priors characterized above, private private information cannot make bidder surplus arbitrarily close to maximal welfare, and exact equality is possible only in the common-value case.} \wtresedit{By contrast, under general information structures, correlated signals can coordinate which bidder is induced to bid aggressively and which bidders are induced to submit low bids across states, so bidder surplus can achieve maximal welfare, as we show in the online appendix.} This observation stands in contrast to the first-price auction setting studied in \citet{BBM-17}, where the bidder-surplus-maximizing outcome can already be implemented within a private private information structure. \wtresedit{The difference is that in first-price auctions the winner pays her own bid, whereas in second-price auctions the winner's surplus is pinned down by rivals' bids; hence bidder-optimal surplus requires precisely the cross-bidder coordination that private private information rules out.}

 The above results also raise the following natural question: what other efficient outcomes are achievable under private private information?
 We first revisit the prior conditions identified in \Cref{thm:pripri max bidder surplus iff} under which bidders' maximal surplus can approach maximal welfare, and we ask whether, under these priors, every efficient outcome is achievable by some private private information.
 We show that for any such prior distribution, every efficient welfare outcome can be implemented by a private private information structure, except the endpoint in which bidder surplus equals maximal welfare (\Cref{thm:iff pri pri efficient}).
 We then turn to another well studied setting, the independent private values (IPV) model.
 In this setting, revealing full information is itself a private private information, because bidders' values are independent, and it admits an efficient equilibrium.
 We show that every efficient welfare outcome between the seller optimal outcome and the outcome induced by full information is implementable by some private private information (\Cref{thm:ipv pri pri efficient}).